 Adoption Centre FAQs

 No, we don’t have facilities for private boarding.
-However, our Emergency Welfare Assistance (link to EWA in community outreach) program offers short-term accommodation for pets of people who are in crisis, including those experiencing domestic violence, extended medical treatment or a period of homelessness.
+However, our Emergency Welfare Assistance program offers short-term accommodation for pets of people who are in crisis, including those experiencing domestic violence, extended medical treatment or a period of homelessness.

 Lort Smith is not a pound and cannot hold stray animals.
 If an injured stray animal is brought to us, it will stay until it is stable enough to be moved to the appropriate pound.
 If a lost animal is brought into Lort Smith, we will send it to either the Lost Dogs’ Home or the RSPCA.
-Refer to our section on lost and found pets (link to lost and found section) for guidance if your pet is lost.
+Refer to our section on lost and found pets for guidance if your pet is lost.

 We often have other animals available for adoption too – these include rabbits, guinea pigs and ferrets.

 Lort Smith is not a pound.
 All animals available for adoption have been surrendered to us.
 We are unable to take in lost or stray animals.